JGarza4903/Kickstarter-Analysis/Kickstarter Challenge/Written_Report_Template.md

 To begin analyzing, I populated new data that would give me the _Year_ on which the campaigns started.
 With that data, I created a pivot table that would show me the  the **Outcomes** and Months of the year to visualize what points throughout the year that had excessive spikes in fundraising as well as months that didn't fare as well.

-To view the pivot table, please click [Here](https://github.com/JGarza4903/Kickstarter-Analysis/blob/main/Kickstarter%20Challenge/Resources/Pivot_Launch_Date.png)
+To view the pivot table, please click [Here](https://github.com/JGarza4903/Kickstarter-Analysis/blob/main/Kickstarter%20Challenge/Resources/Pivot_Launch_Date.png).
+Otherwise, please see visualization below.

 ![Outcome vs Launch Date](https://github.com/JGarza4903/Kickstarter-Analysis/blob/main/Kickstarter%20Challenge/Resources/Theatre_Outcomes_vs_Launch.png)